Strength for Healthy Aging

 RSVP Bone Builders is an exercise program designed to prevent (and even reverse) the negative effects of osteoporosis.
 The program is based on research conducted and published by Tufts University which shows that strength training just twice a week dramatically reduces the risk of fractures due to the disease.
 Study participants gained bone density, became stronger and improved their balance.
 These health gains significantly reduced the incidence of falling.
 Bone Builders classes fill a vital need for regular physical exercise as well as increased social interaction, both well-known components of healthy aging.

-Check out the Bone Builders calendar to find a class near you.
+Find a Bone Builders class in your area by clicking below.
 No need to call ahead — just show up!

 Osteoporosis is a painful and costly problem among Vermont seniors.
 Vermont residents are the second oldest in the country (second only to Maine) and our population is aging rapidly.
 The physical, emotional, and financial impacts of a broken hip can be devastating.
 Many older Vermonters live alone, in rural settings, on limited incomes.
 The cost of accessing weight training classes, as well as the travel involved, often make attending classes out of reach for those who need them most.